-Welcome to the online press kit for Parenting Our Parents and Jane Wolf Waterman, M.S.W., J.D.
+Welcome to the online press kit for Parenting Our Parents and Jane Wolf Frances, M.S.W., J.D.

 Parenting Our Parents

-Family Care Advocate Jane Wolf Waterman coaches people to find joy and fulfillment in helping seniors age with grace
+Family Love Expert Jane Wolf Frances coaches people to find joy and fulfillment in helping seniors age with grace

 Almost a quarter of all Americans today find themselves “sandwiched” between caring for children and coping with elderly parents, a recent Pew Research Center survey finds.
-From her experience caring for her aging parents and a lifetime of service to others, family care coach and advocate Jane Wolf Waterman founded Parenting Our Parents™ to help seniors and those who love them.
+From her experience caring for her aging parents and a lifetime of service to others, family love expert, coach and advocate Jane Wolf Frances founded Parenting Our Parents™ to help seniors and those who love them.

 Jane is a licensed psychotherapist, former law professor, author and expert in how families can provide the best care for their aging loved ones.
 Parenting Our Parents™ (parentingourparents.org) is a unique coaching program now helping families across the country to navigate the practical, emotional, financial, legal and other challenges that are so confusing and complex for families with senior loved ones.